-How does the board generally ensure that it is recruiting individuals to serve on the board who meet the needs of the CAA?
+How does the board generally ensure that it is recommending and/or recruiting individuals to serve on the board who meet the needs of the CAA?

-One way for a board to ensure that it is recruiting the right types of individuals for the board has already been discussed - use a governance committee to oversee the process.
+One way for a board to ensure that it is recruiting or recommending to the local governing body the right types of individuals for the board has already been discussed - use a governance committee to oversee the process.
 A helpful tool for the governance committee and/or full board is a board matrix available in the handouts.
 A board matrix is a useful way to visualize what types of individuals will fit the needs of your CAA.
 It is important when using tools, such as a board matrix, that the board not overly focus on "who people are" and lose sight of what the CAA needs board members to do.